JaviCervera/wiz3d/README.md

 - [x] Replace structs with functions for everything.
 - [x] Mipmapping and lightmaps.
+- [x] Fix object shininess.
+- [x] Replace light range with attenuation.
 - [ ] Cube mapping.
 - [ ] Other features from ColdSteel, Soil and Wiz3D?
-- [ ] Fix object shininess.
-- [ ] Replace bmCreateLight with a fixed set of 8 lights that you can setup.
-- [ ] Replace light range with attenuation.
 - [ ] material.ambient.
 - [ ] Spot lights.
 - [ ] Audio with support for wav and ogg formats (OpenAL only by now).